MusaabShalaldeh/reading-notes/401ReadingNotes/class-10.md

 1- Push - Nodes or items that are put into the stack are pushed 2- Pop - Nodes or items that are removed from the stack are popped.
 When you attempt to pop an empty stack an exception will be raised.
 3- Top - This is the top of the stack.
 4- Peek - When you peek you will view the value of the top Node in the stack.
-When you attempt to peek an empty stack an exception will be raised.
+When you attempt to peek at an empty stack an exception will be raised.
-5- IsEmpty - returns true when stack is empty otherwise returns false.
+5- IsEmpty - returns true when the stack is empty otherwise returns false.

-### Stacs follow 2 Important concents:
+### Stacks follow 2 Important concepts:

 ```
 FILO